-- Do you have an accent? | Yes everyone does! - If you mean morphology/syntax, it's not 'accent'
+Do you have an accent? | Yes - everyone does!

-- Slang, to a linguist: (see Connie Eble's book on UNC slang)
+- Slang, to a linguist:

 - New words

 - New meanings for existing words

-Usually spoken by younger speakers and usually only 'in fashion' for a short time (Basically, the kind of thing you find on Urban Dictionary!)
+Usually spoken by younger speakers and usually only 'in fashion' for a short time

+(Basically, the kind of thing you find on Urban Dictionary!)

-- But a language variety is the language system of a speech community - This has many more aspects than words - If you mean morphology/syntax, it's not 'slang'
+- But a variety is the language system of a speech community - This has many more aspects than words